 Once again, thanks to Eleventh Photograph for our mini photoshoot!
-Go here for the Shirts & Shorts
+Go here for the Shirts & Shorts!

 I started by cutting bangs into both Kero and Suppi's wigs.
 I was careful to feather/layer the hair so it wouldn't look straight cut.